bocadilloproject/bocadillo/docs/api/api.md

 - If the scope's `path` begins with any of the prefixes of a mounted sub-app, said sub-app is returned (converting from WSGI to ASGI if necessary).
-- Otherwise, the API's application is returned.
+- Otherwise, the `API`'s own ASGI application is returned.

 __Parameters__